This Man Spent 25 Years Documenting Every Day of Hitler's Life

 Do you think that this work is gaining importance today?

-Klaus von Dohnanyi once said that we have to finally realize that Goethe is our Goethe, Bach is our Bach, and Hitler is our Hitler.
+Klaus von Dohnanyi once said that we have to finally realise that Goethe is our Goethe, Bach is our Bach and Hitler is our Hitler.
 Once we get that, we’ll have the chance to move past it.
 And a lot of heads are still infected.
-Take the NSU [The National Socialist Underground—a neo Nazi terror group responsible for a string of racist murders in the early 2000s], for example.
-One of its key figures, Tino Brandt, worked around the corner from me for years.
-It’s not abstract—it’s right outside your front door.
+Take the NSU [The National Socialist Underground – a Neo-Nazi terror group responsible for a string of racist murders in the early 2000s], for example.
+One of their key figures, Tino Brandt, worked around the corner from me for years.
+It’s not abstract, it’s right outside your front door.

 What will you do next?